 Because a stain dries quickly it is less likely to smudge and is harder to wipe off than conventional lipstick – which is a good thing for dancers!

-Why should I use a Lip Stain instead of a Lip Stick on My Dancer?
+Why should I use Liquid Lip Stick instead of a Tube Lip Stick on My Dancer?

 1. Smooth Application